Check it off your list. #BeAZag

 If you intend to enroll at Gonzaga University in the fall, please submit a confirmation deposit of $400 by May 1.
 This deposit secures your place in the class, is applied towards tuition, and initiates your course registration.

-You have the option of either sending in a check to the Office of Admission along with the deposit reply form or paying online through the ZAGWEB portal.
+You have the option of either sending in a check to the Office of Admission or paying online through the ZAGWEB portal.
 Please follow these directions for paying the deposit online.
+If paying by check, please be sure to include your Student ID number on the check.

 Please note that the tuition deposit is non-refundable unless a written cancellation and request for a refund is received by the Dean of Admission on or before June 1.